iterative/gto/README.md

   --help                 Show this message and exit.
 ```

-If you want to deprecate specific version, use `gto deprecate`.

 ## Promoting

 You could also promote a specific artifact version to stage.
 You can use that to signal downstream systems to act - for example, redeploy a ML model (your artifact) or update the config file (your artifact).